Wave08/alx-system_engineering-devops/README.md

- scripts that adds execution permission to everybody
+ all permissions only to other users